Seo Taiji: Personal life

 On April 21, 2011, Sports Seoul broke the story (later confirmed by numerous media outlets) that Seo Taiji had secretly married actress Lee Ji-ah (real name Kim Sang-eun) from October 12, 1997, until August 9, 2006.
 Their union was kept secret because both Seo and Lee notoriously kept their personal lives hidden from the media.
-Since the shocking news of Seo and Lee's past union, some have speculated that this was the reason why Lee's past had been undetectable.
 The couple first met in 1993, and after Seo temporarily retired in 1996, they got married in 1997 and lived in Atlanta and Arizona, until Seo's return to Korea in June 2000.
 They were separated since the return.
 Lee filed for divorce in the U.S. in 2006, citing both lifestyle and personality differences.
 According to Seo, the divorce was finalized in 2006, which Lee disputed, stating it had been 2009.
 In January 2011, Lee sued Seo for ₩5 billion of her share of matrimonial properties and ₩500 million in alimony, and court papers caused their relationship to go public in April.
 Seo's estimated worth at the time was reported between ₩40–50 billion ($35–44 million US).
 After a six-month lawsuit, an out-of-court settlement was reached on the alimony and division of assets in July 2011.
 In August 2014, Seo released a statement denying several of Lee's claims about their marriage when she made a guest appearance on the talk show Healing Camp, Aren't You Happy.

-Seo married actress Lee Eun-sung on June 26, 2013, at Seo's newly built home in affluent Pyeongchang-dong in northern Seoul (he used to live in Yeonhui-dong), with only family members present.
+Seo married actress Lee Eun-sung, with whom he shares a sixteen-year age gap, on June 26, 2013, at Seo's newly built home in affluent Pyeongchang-dong in northern Seoul (he used to live in Yeonhui-dong), with only family members present.
 They met in 2008 when Lee appeared in the music video for "Bermuda Triangle" (on Seo's eighth album), and began dating in late 2009.
 Their first child, a daughter, was born on August 27, 2014.